Problems with UCC-1 forms: Knowing the correct debtor name

 Though businesses are more likely to be listed as debtors on financing statements, it is possible to have an individual debtor.
 The same requirements for exact legal name exist, but can sometimes be more problematic than businesses in determining the correct name.

-The good news is that 43 states now require individual names to be listed as on their driver’s licenses.
+The good news is that most states require the individual’s true full name to be listed as on the driver’s licenses.
 This allows for no misinterpretations of the requirement.
 Regardless of the name used on the collateral, what is listed on their license is what goes on the UCC-1.

-Another option that is currently used by Delaware and six other states is called the “Safe Harbor” option.
+Another option that is currently used by 30 states and Washington D.C. is called the “Safe Harbor” option.
 The court comes up with acceptable legal names and any one of those names can be listed on the form.
 While this gives a degree of flexibility, it can also be more difficult for due diligence searches.

 UCC-3 forms